amancapy/blur-gan/README.md

 # blur-gan
 **GAN ensemble to fix blurry images**

-what's fundamentally different here from the traditional implementation (you will notice that the code here derives largely from Tensorflow's official tutorial on GANs) is that instead of scaling L1 by a pre-set lambda, lambda is scaled gradually during training, which I have discovered results in a much lower tendency to collapse or to fail to converge.
+what's fundamentally different here from the traditional implementation (you will notice that the code here derives largely from Tensorflow's official tutorial on GANs) is that instead of scaling L1 by a pre-set lambda, lambda is scaled gradually during training, which I have found results in a much lower tendency to collapse or to fail to converge.

 timeline: